-Often underutilized, fundraising thermometers (otherwise also known as donation thermometers, goal thermometers, crowdfunding thermometers, donation trackers) are fundamental to online fundraising campaigns.
+Often underutilized, fundraising thermometers (otherwise also known as donation thermometers, goal thermometers, crowdfunding thermometers, donation trackers, fundraising trackers) are fundamental to online fundraising campaigns.
 Their ultimate goal is to help raise more money for your nonprofit.

 A fundraising thermometer measures progress towards a fundraising goal.

 In most cases, an online fundraising thermometer looks like a thermometer.

 As donations increase, the “temperature” of the thermometer increases accordingly.

 Your fundraisers (especially your board and staff) will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact their donations are making (especially since the thermometer automatically raises as donations flood in).